getMBP/FullStack-Learning-Resources/Javascript.md

-- **What is the difference between parseInt() and Number()?** https://stackoverflow.com/questions/4090518/what-is-the-difference-between-parseint-and-number)
+- **What is the difference between parseInt() and Number()?** https://stackoverflow.com/questions/4090518/what-is-the-difference-between-parseint-and-number) But in real life we often have values in units, like "100px" or "12pt" in CSS.
+Also in many countries the currency symbol goes after the amount, so we have "19€" and would like to extract a numeric value out of that.

+That’s what parseInt and parseFloat are for.

+They “read” a number from a string until they can’t.
+In case of an error, the gathered number is returned.
+The function parseInt returns an integer, whilst parseFloat will return a floating-point number:

+ alert( parseInt('100px') ); // 100
+alert( parseFloat('12.5em') ); // 12.5

 - **Master the JavaScript Interview: What is Function Composition?** https://medium.com/javascript-scene/master-the-javascript-interview-what-is-function-composition-20dfb109a1a0#.i84zm53fb)